Mohamed Hussain Shareef

-Mohamed Hussain Shareef (born 24 September 1977), commonly known as Mundhu, is an Maldivian politician and diplomat who from February 2012 to November 2013 served as the Minister of Human Resources, Youth and Sports, under president Mohamed Waheed Hassan, and as the Ambassador of the Maldives to Japan from 2016 to 2017.
-He further served as the Ambassador of the Maldives to Sri Lanka, and is currently serving as the Ambassador of the Maldives to the United Arab Emirates since 2024.
+Mohamed Hussain Shareef (މުޙައްމަދު ޙުސައިން ޝަރީފް; born 24 September 1977), commonly known as Mundhu, is a Maldivian politician and diplomat who is currently serving as the Chief Government Spokesperson of the Maldives since 2026.
+He previously served as the Minister of Human Resources, Youth and Sports from 2012 to 2013 and as the Ambassador of the Maldives to Japan from 2016 to 2017.
+He further served as the Ambassador of the Maldives to Sri Lanka, and served as the Ambassador of the Maldives to the United Arab Emirates from 2024 to 2026.

-Shareef is also the 4th vice president of the People's National Congress since 2023.
+Hussain is also the 4th vice president of the People's National Congress since 2023.

 Early life

 Mohamed Hussain Shareef was born on 24 September 1977, in Malé, Maldives.
 He is the son of Hussain Shareef (1948–2019), who served in the Maldivian government for nearly 30 years in the telecommunications sector.
 His mother, Asma Rasheed, has been a Member of Parliament since 2024, having also served from 2014 to 2019.
 Shareef was raised in a household with two other former parliamentarians: his uncle, Aslam Rasheed, and his aunt, Salma Rasheed.